caiguanhao/assemble-permalink/README.md

 A stupid permalink plugin for Assemble.

-Now, you have the freedom to customize the permalink of any page.
+✓ Customize the permalink of any page.
+✓ Generate more than one page using the same template.
+✓ Dynamic permalink based on Assemble options or page data.
+✓ Read ``{{permalink}}`` from all pages.

 [![Build Status](https://travis-ci.org/caiguanhao/assemble-permalink.png?branch=master)](https://travis-ci.org/caiguanhao/assemble-permalink)